Investment & Retirement Accounts in Illinois Divorce

 DuPage County and Kane County Divorce Lawyers Will Protect Your Rights to Retirement Assets

 If you have significant marital assets invested in stocks, pensions and retirements accounts, dividing them during a divorce requires assistance from experienced attorneys and financial experts.
 You will be best served by a law firm with the knowledge and resources to determine who has rights to these types of complex assets.

-Our asset division lawyers in DuPage County, Cook County, and Kendall County have considerable experience with high net-worth divorce and sophisticated assets.
+Our asset division lawyers in DuPage County and Kendall County have considerable experience with high net-worth divorce and sophisticated assets.
 In addition, the firm works with financial advisers and tax experts, when necessary, to provide clients with the knowledge they need to make informed decisions.

 Division of Investments and Retirement Accounts

 When a couple divorces, all marital assets must be divided, including those held in: